webdev-kiwi/documentr/README.md

 This file contains the config and settings for use by the generator.
 You should only need to touch this file if you are customising Documentr.

-### Gemfile

-Again, you should only need to touch this file if you are customising Documentr.

 ## Middleman server

 Start the Middleman development server, with default options by typing: